cojohen/elon-gate/README.md

 ## About

-ElonGate seeks to be the world's premier source of quotations from billionaire rocket scientist Elon Musk.
-A robust API and website.
+ElonGate leads the world as the premier source of quotations from billionaire rocket scientist and business magnate Elon Musk.
+A robust API and website offer hundreds of the most quotable phrases from the Doge Father.

 ## Learning